 Motion JPEG provides a high quality video stream but it requires relatively big channel capacity and enough free space for recording.

-The camera connects to a network using a 10/100BASE-TX Ethernet wire interface.
+The camera connects to a network using a 10/100BASE-TX Ethernet wire interface and has a PoE technology support.
 A 1 m length patch cord for camera's initial setting is included.